Digital Audio Producer, The Wall Street Journal - NY

 - Recording studio and field interviews

-- Editing clips and briefs, and mixing full episodes
+- Cutting tape and editing full episodes

 - Booking interview guests, as well as planning and executing remote interviews